puppetlabs/bolt/documentation/experimental_features.md

 infrastructure, it's not always necessary, and can be cumbersome to get going quickly.

-We also needed a way for content authors to whitelist the plans and tasks that they've created, so that when they share the content with other users, those users can run `bolt plan show` or `bolt task show` from the project directory and be presented with a list of only the content they need to see.
+We also needed a way for content authors to display a subset of plans and tasks that they've created, so that when they share the content with other users, those users can run `bolt plan show` or `bolt task show` from the project directory and be presented with a list of only the content they need to see.

 ### Using Bolt projects